daattali/beautiful-jekyll/r-resources.md

 ---
 layout: page
 title: R Resources
-subtitle: Here are a collection of teaching materials I have created.
+subtitle: Here is a collection of materials I have created for teaching R.
 ---
 # Content